Willseed/Common_Method/README.md

 # Common_Method
-Often use python function myself
+Often use python function myself. img.py is insert to database pretreatment